Aberdeen Harbour: 19th century

 With the exception of dredging, few improvements were undertaken between 1816 and 1829.
 More extensive works were undertaken between 1840 and 1846, under the direction of resident engineer James Abernethy.
 This included widening and deepening of the harbour, the dredging of sand-banks at the harbour entrance and removal of part of Abercromby's Jetty.
 During this period 303 m of new quayside was constructed.
 At this point in time navigation into the harbour was difficult, particularly for long steamships, as it was necessary to make a turn of almost 90 degrees between Pockra jetty and the point of the 'inch' opposite.

+In 1833 Girdle Ness lighthouse was built on the headland just to the south of the harbour entrance.
 With the width of the entrance to the navigation channel restricted by the construction of the North Pier and South Breakwater, Abernethy considered it necessary to provide a navigational aid to assist vessels entering the harbour.
 As a solution, a pair of leading lights were constructed in Torry on the south shore of the River Dee.
 They were completed in 1842 and took the form of two cast iron tapering, octagonal-plan towers around 12 m.
 Prior to the 19th century, Aberdeen's fishing industry was relatively small compared to other settlements in the north east of Scotland (such as Peterhead) and had focused largely on river and salmon fishing.
 The traditional fishing fleets of Torry and Footdee also used line-fishing to catch white fish in the North Sea.
 In 1835, a herring fishing station was set up at the harbour, with Aberdeen's herring fleet bringing significant prosperity to the city.
 More efficient methods of fishing were introduced, with nets rather than lines being used to take advantage of herring shoals.
 A railway line to Aberdeen was opened in 1850, which allowed overnight fish trains to operate from the city to Billingsgate Fish Market in London.